-According to your flight schedule, you’re met at the airport and transferred to the hotel.
-You can visit the city and dine at your leisure.
-Ulan Bator (1,350 m) is nestled in the valley of the south-flowing Tuul river.
-The city spreads over almost 18 miles from west to east and 9 miles from north to south.
-With 1.5 million inhabitants and the mining boom, the city has changed a lot in 20 years.
+Upon landing in Ulan Bator, you’re met at the airport and transferred to the hotel.
+You are free to explore the city and dine at your leisure.
+Ulan Bator (1,350 m) is nestled in the valley of the south-flowing Tuul River, where it spreads over almost 18 miles from west to east and 9 miles from north to south.
+With 1.5 million inhabitants following the mining boom, this city has seen significant change in just the last 20 years.

-We head westwards over the steppe on the Middle Route, one of the main tarmacked roads that crosses this immense country.
-It is hypnotising with seemingly never-ending straight stretches and very few bends.
-To make sure no-one gets bored, we take a few off-road detours to visit a traditional hamlet, some royal ruins or just to really get a sense of the infinite lands.
+We head westwards over the steppe on the Middle Route, one of the main tarmacked roads which crosses this immense country.
+It is hypnotising, with seemingly never-ending straight stretches and very few bends.
+To make sure no-one gets bored, we'll take a few off-road detours from time to time and visit a traditional hamlet, some royal ruins, or just to get a better sense of this infinite land.

-Sunrise at Ogii Nuur lake is picture perfect and worth getting up early for.
-Then, we enjoy an exceptional riding day: the landscapes awaiting us are simply stunning.
-What's more, we hardly see an inch of tarmac today, just what you came for!
+Sunrise at Ogii Nuur Lake is picture perfect and worth getting up early for.
+Then we enjoy an exceptional riding day, with stunning landscapes awaiting our arrival.
+What's more, we hardly see an inch of tarmac today, exactly what you came for!
 We have lunch at a local café.
-Most of the tracks are very smooth and a real pleasure to ride them on our little Indian trail.
+Most of the tracks are very smooth and a real pleasure to ride on our little Indian trail bikes.

 We head for the most westerly point of our tour: the White Lake and the dormant volcano, Khorgo.
-On our way, we'll spot some of Mongolia's oldest archaeological sites, especially in Tamir Valley.
+On our way we'll spot some of Mongolia's oldest archaeological sites, particularly in Tamir Valley.
 We experience a change of scenery for the last few miles on tracks through lava fields close to the volcano.

 Today, you can spend the day exploring White Lake and its surrounds.
 You're free to do as you wish: you can take the day off to relax or set off to the volcano in the morning (by foot, by car or both) and hop on the bikes for an afternoon ride to the small Khadat Lake.

-We take a day off biking to relax in the hot springs.
+We take a day off riding to relax in the hot springs.
 You can take a walk to enjoy the fresh mountain air and the surrounding larch forests.
-For those of you who can't get enough of the track: you can take an excellent ride nearby with some stretches that require a little more technique than usual and passes a sacred site at the top of a hill shrouded in a special atmosphere.
+For those of you who can't get enough of the track, there is an excellent route nearby (with some stretches requiring a little more technique than usual) which passes a sacred site at the top of a hill, enveloped in a wonderous ambiance.

-The track takes us into the heart of the Orkhon Valley with several ford crossings and small hills.
-We notice that the landscapes become ever more mountainous.
-The steppes gradually give way to the rugged foothills of the Khanghai volcanic mountains.
+The track takes us into the heart of the Orkhon Valley with several water crossings and small hills.
+The landscapes become ever more mountainous as the steppes gradually give way to the rugged foothills of the Khanghai volcanic mountains.
 We arrive mid-afternoon at our hosts' place, near the Orkhon waterfalls.

 Today, we visit the Khogno Khan dunes, nicknamed "Mini Gobi".
-The steppe winds carried sand to the foot of Mount Khogno Khan (1,967 m), creating a long stretch of dunes spanning around 50 miles, called Elsen Tasarkhai, which literally means "an isolated torn-off piece of sand".
+For eons the steppe winds have carried sand to the foot of Mount Khogno Khan (1,967 m), creating a long stretch of dunes spanning around 50 miles.
+Called Elsen Tasarkhai, the name literally means "an isolated torn-off piece of sand".
 We take on plenty of tracks and make the most of some wild riding, as the end of the tour is in sight!

 We make our way back to Ulan Bator on a wonderful stretch of asphalt crossing the desert plains, then the steppes.
 This is our last day to soak up these mind-blowing landscapes.
 We end the day in the capital.
 You’re transferred to the hotel and you have a free late afternoon and evening.